And here we are again at Sweet blog, the sweetest blog online.

 And maybe even a tiny, old-fashioned warehouse.
 And more.

-It can indeed be said to be the most authentic, and you can even find some similarities between it and the well-known vintage style (which you can see here.
+It can indeed be said to be the most authentic, You can even find some similarities between it and the well-known vintage style (which you can see here.
 And by the way, We deliberately chose not to talk about design styles such as vintage and retro and more, but only to focus on abstract design ideas).
-But despite the nostalgia and sympathy, we do not believe that there is a design justification in our modern and advanced world for this old-fashioned design style.
+But despite the nostalgia that may be rising, we do not believe that there is a design justification in our modern and advanced world for this old-fashioned style.

 The concept of backyard design has progressed a lot.
-And with all due respect to this style, its origin is somewhere far in the past, and it is supposed to stay there.
+And with all due respect to this style, its origin is far from the past, and it is supposed to stay there.